 During its retreat from this region of Bosnia, the Yugoslav National Army decided to destroy the functionality of the airbase to avoid its use by any of the factions in the conflict.
 They did so by setting off built-in explosive charges.
 A year later, the demolition of the base was completed by the military of the then Republic of Serbian Krajina, and an additional 56 tons of explosive were detonated.
 The explosion was so powerful that it was felt in all the way in Bihać.

-Today the abandoned airbase lies in the territory of the Bosnian Federation, with the line dividing the countries running through the middle of the property.
+Today the abandoned airbase lies on the border of Croatia and the Bosnian Federation, with the line dividing the countries running through the middle of the property.
 Extreme caution needs to be used when approaching this site, due to the large number of unexploded landmines and other munitions there.
 The police force of the Bosnian Federation uses the area of the airbase to train its K9 core in explosive retrieval.